-AirPods tips and tricks: Mastering Apple's wireless earphones
+Apple AirPods tips and tricks: How to get the most out of Apple's wireless earphones

 How to launch Siri on AirPods

-To launch Siri on the first generation AirPods, you can double tap either the right or the left AirPod, unless you have changed the default as above.
+To launch Siri on the first generation AirPods, you can double tap either the right or the left AirPod, unless you have changed the default.
 Siri will then launch on your iPhone or iPad.

-To launch Siri on the second generation AirPods, simply say "Hey Siri".
+To launch Siri on the second generation AirPods, third generation AirPods or either model of the AirPods Pro, simply say "Hey Siri".
 You'll need to make sure you are using the latest software for it to work though.

+To launch Siri on the AirPods Max, press and hold the Digital Crown on the top of the right earcup and say "Hey Siri".

 How to enable or disable Automatic Ear Detection

-Automatic Ear Detection will automatically transfer the audio from connected devices to the AirPods when you put one or both in your ears.
+Automatic Ear Detection will automatically transfer the audio from connected devices to the AirPods or AirPods Pro when you put one or both in your ears.
 To turn on/off Automatic Ear Detection:

-Open Bluetooth settings on your iPhone > Make sure your AirPods are connected > Click on the "i" symbol on the AirPods tab > Scroll down to Automatic Ear Detection > Toggle on or off.
+Open Settings on your iPhone or iPad > Make sure your AirPods are connected > Tap on your AirPods at the top of the Settings list > Scroll down to Automatic Ear Detection > Toggle on or off.

 How to change the active AirPod microphone